Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: From Dark-Matter Velocity Distributions to Matter Power Spectra

+The advantage of working with $g_v(v,t)$ is that this form of the dark-matter velocity distribution transforms in a particularly straightforward way during any epoch within which the rates for dark-matter production, scattering, and decay are negligible.
+In particular, Eq.~(\ref{eq:ComovingNumberDens}) implies that the $g_v(v,t)$ distribution shifts uniformly toward smaller values of $\log v$ during such an epoch as a consequence of cosmological redshifting --- \ie, that the {\it shape}\/ of this distribution remains invariant~\cite{Dienes:2020bmn}.
+For convenience, we define {\il{g_v(v) \equiv g_v(v,\tnow) = v^3f(v)}} to refer to the corresponding present-day velocity distribution.
+As with $f(v)$, this distribution is obtained by redshifting $g_v(v,t)$ from some early time $t$ to $\tnow$ while ignoring effects such as virialization.

-The distribution of matter halos which follows from any particular cosmological model arises due to spatial variations in the density of matter in the early universe.
+The inhomogeneity of matter halos in the present-day universe arises due to spatial variations in the density of matter in the early universe.
 Such variations can be characterized by the fractional overdensity $\delta(\vec{\mathbf{x}},t)$, while point-to-point correlations in $\delta(\vec{\mathbf{x}},t)$ are given by the two-point correlation function $\xi(\vec{\mathbf{r}},t)$.
 For a universe which is homogeneous and isotropic on large scales, {\il{\xi(\vec{\mathbf{r}},t) = \xi(r,t)}} depends only on the magnitude $r$ of the displacement vector.
 Given these assumptions, the Fourier transform of $\xi(r,t)$, which is commonly referred to as the matter power spectrum, may be written in the form

 In the following we shall evaluate $P(k,t)$ using linear perturbation theory (thereby producing the linear matter power spectrum), and we shall adopt the shorthand {\il{P(k) \equiv P(k,\tnow)}}.
+We also define the transfer function $T(k)$ according the the relation